 Out In Africa: The Extraordinary Life And Times Of Andrew Holmberg by Andrew Holmberg (2000).
 He holds the record for the greatest number of 100-pound plus elephants.
 Sixty-three taken for family, friends and clients and that does not include many that were almost 100 pounds.
 His personal best on elephant is 141 pounds per side.
 His best buffalo is 58 inches.
 Andrew consistently pioneered new areas where others followed later.
 In East African professional hunting history, no other individual has been given undisputed credit for so many number one accomplishments in the hunting area as Andrew Holmberg.

-John Alfred Jordan (b.1885) was a British traveller, big game hunter and trader.
+John Alfred Jordan (c.1857 - c.1933) was a British traveller, big game hunter and trader.
 He was also the most notorious ivory poacher along the borders of German East Africa.
 He killed forty crocodiles in one day on Lake Victoria and hunted for the 'Elephant Stone'.

 Elephants And Ivory: True Tales Of Hunting And Adventure by John Alfred Jordan (1956) are the true tales, as told to John Prebble, of a professional hunter and an inveterate ivory poacher.

-The Elephant Stone by John Alfred Jordan (1959) is the autobiography of 'Mongaso, 'the man who is always moving'.
+The Elephant Stone by John Alfred Jordan (1959) as told to George Leith, is the autobiography of 'Mongaso, 'the man who is always moving'.
 Jordan was an adventurer and hunter who travelled extensively throughout Africa in the early years of the twentieth century.
 He was obsessed with the search for the Elephant Stone, a "precious gem to be had from the skull of a tuskless bull elephant".

 Donald Ian Ker (1905 - 1981) was born in Britain and lived most of his life in Kenya.
 He was great friends with Mike Cottar learning most of his hunting skills accompanying Cottar's safaris.
 In partnership with Syd Downey, Ker & Downey Safaris was founded in 1946.